Policies are subject to change. If something is not clear, please contact the course staff.

 Math: Students need to be comfortable with calculus and probability, primarily differentiation and basic discrete distributions.
 The course does not require proofs.

 13pt each assignment, 28pt take-home final exam, 10pt class review quizzes, 10pt participation and engagement (including both forum and class).
 There will be four assignments throughout the semester.
 Points (pt) are not percentages of grade.
 Grading appeals must be submitted within 7 calendar days of the grade release for assignments, and within 2 days for the final exam and class grade.
 Later appeals cannot be considered.
+We will use peer evaluation for all group work.

 The first five minutes of every class will be dedicated to a quiz.
 Only the top 20 quizzes count towards the grade.
 The material in each quiz is limited to the slides of the previous lecture.
 Physical attendance in class is required to complete a quiz.
 Quiz taking is subject to the same standards as exams.